tfausak/tfausak.github.io/_drafts/ios-8-web-apps.md

       content="black">
 {% endhighlight %}

-- change the color of the status bar
+This tag changes the color of the status bar.
-- `black-translucent` is really white text on transparent
-- `black` is the best bet
+There are three options: `default`, `black`, and `black-translucent`.
+The best bet for maximum compatibility is `black`;
+`default` and `black-translucent` behave differently between iOS 6 and 7.
-- sometimes starts white-on-white or black-on-black
+(Sometimes on iOS 7+, the status bar starts as white-on-white or black-on-black.
-  - restarting fixes
+Restarting the web app fixes this problem.)

 ### `viewport`